How Did I Decide Which Providers to Feature?

 When you’re starting out a business, there’s a chance you may not be 100% to grips with everything, including your web hosting, so you’ll want the best customer support there is to offer.

 If you’ve got burning questions, or something goes wrong, you’ll want to be reassured that there is someone there to help you, to make you feel like a customer, not a number, and to go the extra mile.
 SiteGround is a solid choice for small business web hosting.

 Which is the Best Cloud Web Hosting?

-Starting at only £2.25 per month, BlueHost offer cloud web hosting with decent storage, RAM, and bandwidth to get you started on your cloud hosting journey.
-If you’re ready to move on to bigger things, Bluehost offer an unmetered package for £8.95 per month, so you can upgrade at an affordable cost.
+Starting at only £2.25 per month, BlueHost offers some of the best cloud web hosting with decent storage, RAM, and bandwidth to get you started on your cloud hosting journey.
+If you’re ready to move on to bigger things, Bluehost offers an unmetered package for £8.95 per month, so you can upgrade at an affordable cost.